steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

             This setting controls the height of the final relief.
 It is a percentage of the depth of the original model.

     Verify Resolution.Image setting.

+    Should Post requests also add related resources?
+    Should Delete requests also remove related resources?
+        Model3d
+        Project

+    Integration Tests
+        Why does AutoRollback not perform a database rollback?

     Test new user creation.
         52oCTRbyDVifvQTiSdyn0mkrXwhMiTEe